-By Kevin Chan in Car Accidents on February 19, 2022
+By Matt Lalande in Car Accidents on February 19, 2022

 Congratulations – your family is expecting a baby!
 Between now and the delivery room, there will feel like there are a million decisions for you and your family to make, particularly when it affects the potential health of your unborn child.
 Pregnancy can be an exciting time for all involved, but it can also cause expectant mothers to start second-guessing everything they do, right down to their daily routine, like driving.